jorgebsa/spring-demo/README.md

 * Improve this `README.md`
   * Explain more concepts behind the project
   * Give examples on how to use the endpoints with payloads and responses
-* Explore the possibility of using GitHub actions to build the project